HelpGiveThanks/Drafts/BugGenie changes for HelpGiveThanks.md

 ```

 **public_html/YOURBugGenieFolder/i18n/en_US/strings.inc.php**
-Make the following changes to strings (Change spelling of 'Table' to 'Teble' in 2 strings so they match the strings in the _toc.ini.php file above.  ([http://forum.thebuggenie.com/viewtopic.php?f=11&t=1652 logged this issue] in main Bug Genie project forum).:
+Make the following changes to strings.
+NOTE: It was necessary to change the spelling of 'Table' to 'Teble' in 2 strings below so that they match the spelling in the _toc.ini.php file above.  *Logged this necessary misspelling issue in the main Bug Genie project forum: http://forum.thebuggenie.com/viewtopic.php?f=11&t=1652*
 ```
 $strings['Move your mouse here to toggle the teble of contents'] = 'Move your mouse here to toggle page overview';